Committee on Theater & Performance Studies

 Shade Murray's directing credits include work at Steppenwolf Theatre Company, A Red Orchid Theatre, Writers' Theatre, Second City, The Inconvenience, Wildclaw, Next Theatre, Strawdog Theatre, Roadworks, the MCA, Shattered Globe, About Face Theatre and Chicago Moving Company.
 Shade has collaborated on the workshop and development of new work with playwrights Marisa Wegyrzyn, Carlos Murillo, Joel Drake Johnston, Brett Neveu, John Fournier, Janine Nabers and Scott Barsotti.
 Shade is an MFA candidate in directing at Northwestern University, an associate artist with A Red Orchid and has taught at Northwestern University, DePaul University, Act One Studios, National Louis University, National High School Institute, Piven Workshop and the Actor's Gym.

-Darci Nalepa has been acting in Chicago for over ten years.
+Darci Nalepa has been acting in Chicago for the past fourteen years.
 In 2009, she was fortunate enough to start her Meisner training with Audrey Francis and Laura Hooper and find a place to call home at Black Box Acting.
 In 2010, she continued her training in Meisner and Viewpoints at The School at Steppenwolf.
-She is now an Instructor at both Black Box Acting and The School at Steppenwolf.
-She is a Jeff-nominated actress and is an ensemble member with The Gift Theatre Company.
+She is now an Instructor at both Black Box Acting and The School at Steppenwolf where she now teaches the Meisner Technique.
+Darci is a Jeff-nominated actress and is an ensemble member with The Gift Theatre Company.
 She has also worked with Steppenwolf Theatre Company, American Theatre Company, Remy Bumppo Theatre Company, American Blues Theatre, Steep Theatre, Northlight Theatre, Griffin Theatre and many others in Chicago.
 She can be seen in Stephen Cone’s feature film, Henry Gamble’s Birthday Party and has appeared on Chicago Fire, Shameless and Patriot.

 David New graduated from The Goodman School of Drama, DePaul University with a BFA in acting.
 Since then he has worked in Chicago and regionally as an actor, director, arts educator, and administrator.
 He has appeared in over 70 productions at theatres such as Steppenwolf Theatre Company, Court Theatre, Goodman Theatre, Northlight, Marriott Lincolnshire, Chicago Shakespeare Theater, Victory Gardens, Writer’s Theatre of Chicago, Apple Tree Theatre, Body Politic, Candlelight Dinner Playhouse, and Wisdom Bridge.
 Regionally, he has appeared in productions at the Ontario Stratford Festival, Actor’s Theatre of Louisville, Huntington Theatre, Madison Repertory Theatre, New Jersey Shakespeare Festival, and Peninsula Players.
 In addition, he has appeared on Broadway in Thou Shalt Not (Lincoln Center) and in the National Tour of Scrooge with Richard Chamberlain.
 David’s television credits include: Law & Order SVU, All My Children, Walker, Texas Ranger, and the NBC mini-series A Will of Their Own.
 He was associate artistic director at Steppenwolf Theatre Company from 2004-2009.
 He is a multiple-time Jeff Award nominee, Sarah Siddons Award recipient, Chicago Stratford Associates Fellow.